nickabattista/IB2d/README.txt

     4. You can change input data in the input2d data folder, or modify the geometry in the specified geometry file

--THIS VERSION HAS 11 DIFFERENT FLAVORS OF EXAMPLES:
+-THIS VERSION HAS VARIOUS DIFFERENT FLAVORS OF EXAMPLES:
     1. "Standard Rubberband" - only uses springs between Lagrangian pts.
     2. "Wobbly Beam" - torsional springs between Lagrangian pts, w/ fixed ends via target points